 - Serve with a side of cookies and sugar.

 The reason why Americano has a uniform flavor and look is that the crema is completely dissolved evenly throughout the drink as the hot water is poured on top of the espresso shot.
-Most baristas use a drip coffee machine to make a hot cup of Americano.
+Most baristas use a drip coffee machine (or espresso machine) to make a hot cup of Americano.

 Differences Between Long black and Americano